 - A webinar on 'Support at Home program update for older people, families and carers' was held on 3 April 2025.
 The webinar recording and slides are now published here.

-Those clients already on a Home Care Package or in the national queue for a Home Care Package as of 12 September 2024 will be protected by ‘no worse off’ provisions.
-This means they will not need to be financially disadvantaged by the change.
-Persons entering the queue after 12 September 2024 will be subject to means testing which will determine any contributions they may need to make.
+Those clients already on a Home Care Package or in the national queue for a Home Care Package as of 12 September 2024 are protected by ‘no worse off’ provisions.
+This means they are protected from being financially disadvantaged by the change.
+People entering the queue after 12 September 2024 are subject to means testing, which determines any contributions they may need to make.

 3. Changes to Residential Aged Care